rjournal/rjtools/cran-comments.md

-This is a new submission, with changes made in response to initial checks by CRAN (Benjamin Altmann, Victoria Wimmer).
+This revision is to fix a problem identified by CRAN maintainers.

-Tests have been modified as requested.
-Examples wrapped with dontrun are removed.

 ## Test environment